Pandidharan/STL-EX05/README.md

 ![WhatsApp Image 2024-10-01 at 13 26 03_cbf2c3b3](https://github.com/user-attachments/assets/8e87ec25-e091-44c4-8a48-a8548fc468a6)

 ### Result:
-Thus, the python program to check the number is Armstrong number or not implemented and the output is verified successfully.
+Thus, the python program to inspect Binary Search for failures has been implemented and the output is verified successfully.